High-Ticket Sales: What It Is, How It Works, and Whether the ROI Is Worth It

 Some strategies to mitigate this include: shorter, more frequent video calls (rather than one marathon meeting), using screen sharing and virtual whiteboards to collaborate, and sending physical mailers to accompany your digital touches (for example, some reps send a handwritten note or a book to a prospect’s office to stand out – blending digital with physical can leave an impression).

 Also, ensure you involve all stakeholders by scheduling group video calls or separate sessions for different stakeholders.
-It’s easy for a decision-maker to hide behind email in a remote scenario – proactive reps will politely insist on getting the right people on Zoom at the right stages.
+It’s easy for a decision-maker to hide behind email in a remote scenario.
+Proactive reps make it a habit to confirm the right people are in the room at each stage, rather than letting the deal advance with key stakeholders unengaged.
 Remember too that remote buyers often juggle other work while on calls – so make your virtual meetings engaging and concise to combat digital fatigue.

 - Global reach and scheduling: Remote high-ticket sales open opportunities to sell globally, since you’re not traveling physically.
 Your high ticket sales business might find its next big client in another country thanks to virtual selling.
 Be prepared for the logistics: dealing with time zones, cultural nuances on calls, and potentially longer sales cycles if there are cross-border corporate layers (e.g. selling to an international conglomerate).

 On the flip side, remote selling can accelerate scheduling – getting a VP, a director, and an engineer all in the same boardroom might take weeks, but getting them on the same Zoom could be much faster.
 Use scheduling tools and be flexible with meeting times to accommodate stakeholders in different regions.
-It’s not uncommon now to close a six-figure deal with a customer you’ve never met in person – a scenario that would have seemed odd pre-2020, but is now fairly routine.
+It’s not uncommon now to close a six-figure deal with a customer you’ve never met in person – a scenario that is now standard practice across most B2B verticals, but is now fairly routine.

 The bottom line is, remote and online channels now permeate high-ticket sales.
 Buyers have grown comfortable making large decisions via digital interaction.
 As sellers, we need to master the art of building trust and demonstrating value virtually.
 The fundamentals of high-ticket sales remain (consultative approach, ROI focus, relationship building), but the mediums have expanded beyond conference rooms to video conferences, beyond handshake deals to e-signatures.